It’s Written on Goats’ Faces

 Nawroth, C. 2017.
 Invited review: Socio-cognitive capacities of goats and their impact on human–animal interactions.
 Small Ruminant Research, 150, pp.70–75.

-Originally published in the January/February 2018 issue of Goat Journal.
+Originally published in the January/February 2018 issue of Goat Journal and regularly vetted for accuracy.
+Last updated February 2020.